ropensci/rebird/cran-comments.md

   No repository set, so cyclic dependency check skipped

   Setting repository is machine-dependent.

-* checking R code for possible problems ...
-NOTE ebird_GET : <anonymous> : <anonymous>: no visible global function definition for 'is'
-  ebirdfreq: no visible global function definition for 'read.delim'
-  ebirdfreq: no visible global function definition for 'reshape' Undefined global functions or variables:
-    is read.delim reshape

-  Functions `is`, `read.delim`, and `reshape` are included in the `utils` and `stats` packages in base R, and this NOTE comes up only when using win-builder and running the devel version, not the current release.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of rebird.